September 25, 2025

 They provide a downloadable list with:

-Note: Any app not listed here is not authorized to operate in Nigeria.
+Note: Any loan app absent from the list is not legally authorized to operate in Nigeria.

 https://search.cac.gov.ng